Outdoor Play

 22. Make pomander balls to kick off the gift-giving season.
 Make more next month.

-23. Paint faces on acorns.
+23. Paint faces on acorns to make the perfect crafts for fall.
 Use markers or acrylic paint.

 24. Set flint corn on the table.
 Scoop out kernels using fingers or tweezers.
 Count kernels and sort by color.
 Divide them and decorate holiday cards.